Bhagavad Gita Chapter 15 Verse 10 Meaning

 What is the main idea of Bhagavad Gita 15.10?

+At this point in Purushottama Yoga, Krishna deepens His teaching on the Supreme.
 The deluded do not see Him who departs, stays, and enjoys; but those who possess the eye of knowledge behold Him.
-This verse emphasizes supreme person with clarity and purpose.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces....

 How can I apply Bhagavad Gita 15.10 in daily life?